What to Know About COVID-19 and Georgia's Tourism Industry

 Researchers are looking to collaborate with Georgia destination management organizations (DMOs), tourism operators, and hospitality partners in this research effort.
 The team hopes the results will help toward business recovery efforts when the pandemic subsides.

-Explore Georgia supports and is participating in this survey.
-If you are interested in participating, please contact the UGA Hospitality and Food Industry Management Program at email@example.com or at 706-542-0769.
+Explore Georgia and other DMOs across the state are participating in this survey.
+The first wave has concluded.
+If you are interested in participating in the second wave, please contact the UGA Hospitality and Food Industry Management Program at firstname.lastname@example.org or at 706-542-0769 by close of business on Monday, August 31, 2020.
 Participation in this study is free of charge.